What is Family Science?

 - Military Family Support and Advocacy Service Coordinator

-As part of the family science program curriculum, you can lead a full-scale service-learning project, from conducting a needs assessment to evaluating the results.
-Experiences such as this provide additional opportunities to apply the academic knowledge learned in class in real-world contexts while making an impact on the community.
+As a family science major, you can lead a full-scale service-learning project, from conducting a needs assessment to evaluating the results.
+Service-learning projects provide additional opportunities to apply the knowledge you’ve gained in the classroom to real-world contexts and make an impact on the community.

 National Council on Family Relations